 How to get started with Design Thinking

-Design thinking techniques can be used during regular business meetings and in longer Design Sprints (one or two weeks in duration).
-The activities are also useful throughout ongoing strategic initiatives.
+Design thinking techniques can be used during regular business meetings and in longer Design Sprints.
+These activities are also useful throughout ongoing strategic initiatives.

-In the same way that architects generally start new projects with blueprints and scale-models, Design Sprints help organizations learn from Subject Matter Experts and quickly prototype concepts for user feedback before rolling out new products/services at scale.
+Design Sprints are a popular Design Thinking framework that help organizations learn from Subject Matter Experts and quickly prototype concepts for user feedback before rolling out new products/services at scale.
 This process allows ideas to be evaluated before implementation and can provide significant savings, further downstream, in both time and resources.

-An excellent resource for step-by-step instructions is the book Sprint by Jake Knapp.
-This book documents the original Design Sprint process piloted by Google Ventures and provides detailed workshop plans as well as a variety of case studies which may help to convince your team.
+An excellent resource for step-by-step instructions on the Design Sprint method is the book Sprint by Jake Knapp.
+This book documents the original Design Sprint process piloted by Google Ventures and provides detailed workshop plans as well as a variety of case studies that may help to convince your team.